bywbilly/My-Code-Repository/README.md

 # My-Code-Repository
-For saving my own code about OJ
+This repository is used to save and manange my codes about the problems in OJs.